Measurement-and Feedback-Driven Non-Equilibrium Phase Transitions on a Quantum Processor

-By integrating high-fidelity mid-circuit measurements and low-latency real-time conditional feedback, we realize a hybrid circuit architecture that supports both feedback-driven absorbing-state transitions and measurement-induced entanglement transitions within the same superconducting quantum processor.
-Using up to 30 qubits, we directly observe the absorbing-state transition and extract critical exponents consistent with the DP universality class, while a smaller 8-qubit realization reveals a distinct entanglement transition at a lower measurement rate.
-The clear separation of these two critical points establishes that entanglement suppression and steering of quantum trajectories are fundamentally distinct phenomena in adaptive quantum circuits realized on noisy quantum hardware.
+\textit{Summary and outlook.—} By combining high-fidelity mid-circuit measurements with low-latency conditional feedback, we realize a hybrid circuit architecture that hosts both feedback-driven absorbing-state transitions and measurement-induced entanglement transitions on the same superconducting quantum processor.
+In a 30-qubit implementation, we observe an absorbing-state transition with critical behavior consistent with the directed percolation universality class, while an 8-qubit realization reveals a separate entanglement transition at a lower measurement rate.
+The clear separation of the two critical points demonstrates that entanglement suppression and trajectory steering are fundamentally distinct phenomena in adaptive quantum circuits.

-Beyond their conceptual significance, our results highlight the broader potential of measurement-feedback dynamics as a resource for controlling quantum information flow and exploring stochastic many-body phenomena in programmable quantum hardware.
-The same capabilities underpin emerging architectures for active quantum error correction and adaptive quantum algorithms, where feedback serves both as a stabilizing mechanism and as a control knob for engineering desired quantum states.
-Future experiments extending these ideas to higher-dimensional lattices, continuous monitoring, or feedback based on multi-qubit correlations may uncover new universality classes and dynamical regimes at the interface of quantum information and statistical mechanics.
+More broadly, our work establishes measurement–feedback dynamics as a powerful resource for controlling quantum information flow and exploring stochastic many-body physics on programmable quantum hardware.
+These capabilities are central to active quantum error correction and adaptive quantum algorithms, and future extensions to larger systems, higher-dimensional geometries, or more complex feedback protocols may reveal new universality classes and dynamical regimes at the interface of quantum information and statistical mechanics.